Press release

 • MaaR

-TBMbegins collaboration with Shoko Chukin Bank to promote the useof the recycled materials procurement support platform “Maar Recycled Materials Procurement”
+TBMbegins collaboration with Shoko Chukin Bank to promote the useof recycled material procurement support platform "Maar recycled material Procurement"

-- Promoting the use of recycled materials among small and medium-sized enterprises nationwide, with the aim of promoting local recycling in Japan -
+- Promoting the use of recycled material among small and medium-sized enterprises nationwide, with the aim of promoting local recycling within Japan -

-TBM Co., Ltd., Ltd. (Head office: Chiyoda-ku, Tokyo; Representative Director and CEO: Nobuyoshi Yamasaki; hereinafter referred to as TBM) aims to be an advanced initiative to promote wide-area regional circulation, and has begun collaborating with The Shoko Chukin Bank, Ltd. (Head office: Chuo-ku, Tokyo; Representative Director and President: Masahiro Sekine; hereinafter referred to as Shoko Chukin), which has a network of over 75,000 companies, mainly small and medium-sized enterprises, throughout Japan, to promote the spread of "Maar Recycled Material Procurement," a platform that supports the procurement of recycled materials and raw materials (hereinafter referred to as "recycled materials, etc.") that have traceability information attached.
+TBM Co., Ltd. (Head office: Chiyoda-ku, Tokyo; Representative Director and CEO: Nobuyoshi Yamasaki; hereinafter referred to as TBM) aims to take an advanced approach to promoting wide-area regional circulation, and has begun collaborating with The Shoko Chukin Bank, Ltd. (Head office: Chuo-ku, Tokyo; President and CEO: Masahiro Sekine; hereinafter referred to as Shoko Chukin), which has a network of over 75,000 companies, mainly small and medium-sized enterprises, throughout Japan, to promote the "Maar recycled material Procurement" platform, which supports the procurement of recycled material and raw materials (hereinafter referred to as "recycled material, etc.") that have traceability information attached.

-The official Maar Recycled Materials Procurement website isHere
+The official Maar recycled material Procurement website isHere

 The registration page for purchasing companies (free registration) isHere